-6 Day Spring Cleaning Challenge for you
+6 Day Spring Cleaning Challenge you can do easily

-As soon as the first sunny days are around, I get the urge of spring cleaning.
+As soon as the first sunny days are around, I get the urge to spring cleaning.
 Do you feel the same way?
 Do you also want to get rid of winter and the winter dust, and get ready for spring?

 Whenever the sun shines into my house and I see all the dust, I just need to get started.
-And this 6 day spring cleaning challenge is pretty simple to do and it helps you to work your way from one room to the other.
+And this 6-day spring cleaning challenge is pretty simple to do and it helps you to work your way from one room to the other.
 Without missing a thing.

 Wanna start with decluttering first?

 Have you done the Declutter Challenge already?
 If not, maybe you want to start with decluttering first and then go straight into spring cleaning.

 It just makes your life so much easier if you want to have a fresh and clean house without the clutter.